 This groundbreaking new business model has been made possible following yesterday’s decision by Ofgem to award Emergent an “Energy Regulation Sandbox”.
 This is the first ever regulatory Sandbox derogation to parts of the Balancing and Settlement Code which is managed by industry body Elexon.
 The derogation gives Emergent unique permission to trial a new process that will make it easier and cheaper for households on microgrid networks to switch their energy supplier.
 This is essential for operating microgrids fairly and cost efficiently in residential developments and will enable new entrant Emergent to trial the switching concept while scaling up its offer for housing companies.

 Emergent has helped deliver nine smart local energy systems in housing developments across the country to date.
 Their new full- service solution was developed with support from Government innovation funding body Innovate UK, and with this Sandbox award is now available for the housing industry nationwide.
 Leading housing provider Stonewater is one of the first to be in discussions with Emergent, with plans to implement the solution at one of its new affordable developments in the North East.

 Reg Platt, Founder and CEO of Emergent, said:

-Our integrated model provides a return on investment to housing companies and shares the benefits of the technologies across households that would otherwise not be able to afford it.
-At the same time we ensure the new technologies are efficiently integrated into the national electricity system by balancing electrical supply and generation loads locally, which reduces pressure on the national grid.
+Our integrated model will provide a return on investment to housing companies and share the benefits of the technologies across households that would otherwise not be able to afford it.
+At the same time we will ensure the new technologies are efficiently integrated into the national electricity system by balancing electrical supply and generation loads locally, which reduces pressure on the national grid.

 Yesterday’s derogation award, coupled with the support from Innovate UK to develop our offer, shows there is a willingness to update market rules to unlock the immense potential of smart local energy systems.
 This shows that when innovators, regulators and governing bodies work together, we can deliver practical net zero solutions that save everyone money rather than costing the earth”.